 Mapping the Editing experience

-Designing and defining what happens visually is not entirely disconnected from deciding on the editing experience.
-And these two often happen simultaneously, and circle back to each other as the editing experience may affect design choices.
+Designing and defining what happens visually is not entirely disconnected from deciding the editing experience.
+These two often happen simultaneously and circle back, as the editing experience may affect design choices.

 A developer can create and code a module looking and functioning precisely as designed.
 But that would also mean that they’d need to go in and make updates to the actual code itself if anything needs to be changed.

 That means that a part of creating a custom module is figuring out exactly what the editor needs to be able to change.
-The width of a form or image may be set, while the background colour is not.
+For example, the width of a form or image may be set, while the background colour is not.

 Some questions when defining editing: